ms-iot/content/en-US/win10/AdafruitMakerKit.md

     <tr>
       <td><a target="_blank" href="{{site.baseurl}}/{{page.lang}}/win10/samples/WorldMapOfMakers.htm">World Map of Makers</a></td>
       <td>
-        Check out IoT of connected LEDs!
+        Check out the Internet of Connected LEDs!
 You will learn about creating a simple Internet connected application to query the status of a web API and use that information to turn on a notification light.
         <br>
-        Upon completing this lesson, you will have left a mark on the world map and will make your city proud of you! &#x263A;
+        Upon completing this lesson, you will have left a mark on the world map and will make your city proud of you!
       </td>
     </tr>
     <tr>